LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover3.rst

 ``Rover`` receives a message object, updates its properties from the message, and returns the results.

-Remember to use TDD to write the class by first reading the class description, writing tests, and then coding the class!
+Remember to use TDD by first reading the class description, writing tests, and then coding the class.

 .. _rover-class: